mj8295/Data_Projects/docs/CrossShopping.md

 GROUP BY userID;
 ```

--- Segmentation based on Frequency/customer
+##### Part 6.3.2: Identify Customers Defined as Frequent
--- Frequent means that the customer has visited the chain more than 2 times in the past year
+Frequent means that the customer has visited the chain more than 2 times in the past year.

+This is different from the next table (Part 6.3.3) as it will simply flag the frequent customers where as the next table will calculate the percent of customers at a given chain that are frequent.
 ```sql
 CREATE OR REPLACE VIEW 3ai_segmentation_frequent_cust AS SELECT chain,